juanfernandes/juanfernandes-uk/src/uses/uses.md

 ---
-layout: layouts/page.njk
+layout: page
 title: Uses
-subheading: My setup
-introClass: uses
+class: uses
 permalink: "/uses/index.html"

+intro:
+  heading: Uses
 ---

 I love seeing what designers and developers use to do their job - so I thought I'd create my own /uses page.